Reading and Writing Oracle Autonomous Databases

 Step-by-step Instructions

 Before we can read or write to Oracle Autonomous Databases, we need to create a connection.
-If you do not have a connection already created, please go to Connecting to Oracle Autonomous Databases and follow the instructions.
+If you do not already have a connection, please follow the instructions in Connecting to Oracle Autonomous Databases to create one.

 Part 1: Writing to Oracle Autonomous